Coyote (mythology): Origin of the Horse

 One morning, however, the big mountain sheep is spied by the two Sky-Down-feather-Brothers.
 The eldest, knowing who the big mountain sheep really is, plans on leaving him alone but the younger brother ignores his older brother's warning and decides to kill the big mountain sheep.
 After shooting the big mountain sheep the younger brother finds that his big catch has suddenly turned into a boy wearing moccasins.
 The two brothers then butcher the body and fly away.
 The following morning Wolf mourns the loss of their grandson and devises a plan for revenge.
-Wolf tells Coyote to hide almost all the water, have the Black Spider spin a web to fill the sky's hole, and to hide near the little water still uncovered with Parotsok^^itapitsi with a hot rock from a fire pit.
+Wolf tells Coyote to hide almost all the water, have the Black Spider spin a web to fill the sky's hole, and to hide near the little water still uncovered with Parotsokitapitsi with a hot rock from a fire pit.
 Coyote agrees to this plan but before he sets it in motion, he goes to the spot where his grandson was killed where he finds some blood and a little bit of hair which he packs in a basket before leaving.

 Coyote asks the Black Spider to make a web out of cooked sinew and the spider agrees to help him.
-He then asks Parotsok^^itapitsi to accompany him at the edge of the water and shout when the Sky-Down-feather brothers try to fly away in order to keep them in place and he also agrees to do this.
+He then asks Parotsokitapitsi to accompany him at the edge of the water and shout when the Sky-Down-feather brothers try to fly away in order to keep them in place and he also agrees to do this.
 Eventually, both of the Sky-Down-feather-brothers get thirsty and search for some water to drink.
 The younger brother quickly spots the water where Coyote is hiding and suggests they land there to drink but the elder brother knows better and tells his brother that that is where Coyote is hiding, waiting for them.
 The brothers then try to trick Coyote multiple times by flying close to the water and saying, "Oh, Coyote, sitting by a roasting pit heating a stone!"
-Each time, Coyote almost reveals himself thinking he has been discovered but each time Parotsok^^itapitsi stops him telling him that the brothers are trying to trick him.
-Finally, the two brothers stop to drink and in that moment, Coyote throws the hot stone at them and Parotsok^^itapitsi shouts as they try to fly away and the brothers become trapped in the web blocking the sky's hole.
+Each time, Coyote almost reveals himself thinking he has been discovered but each time Parotsokitapitsi stops him telling him that the brothers are trying to trick him.
+Finally, the two brothers stop to drink and in that moment, Coyote throws the hot stone at them and Parotsokitapitsi shouts as they try to fly away and the brothers become trapped in the web blocking the sky's hole.
 Then, Black Spider climbs down the web and bites the brothers on their necks and they both fall back down to the ground.